gitstart-oss/apollo-router/NOTES.md

 # Federation Composition Port (Node → Rust)

-This document summarizes the end-to-end composition pipeline now implemented in `apollo-federation/src/composition/mod.rs`, the rationale behind key decisions, what’s still missing, and how the test suite exercises the behavior.
+This document summarizes the end-to-end composition pipeline now implemented in `apollo-federation/src/composition/mod.rs`, the rationale behind key decisions, what’s still missing based on the time constraints for the sssessment, and how the test suite exercises the behavior.

 ---